dapr/community/.github/ISSUE_TEMPLATE/sandbox-graduation.md

 5. Which automated tests are implemented in the project (unit tests, end-to-end tests, performance tests, stress tests, etc).
 Please, provide a link to most recent test runs.
 >

-6. Please, provide link to samples, documentation and milestone planning.
+6. Provide usage scenarios samples, documentation and future milestone plans.
 >